golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 The most straightforward way of running your dApp on Golem currently is by using `dapp-runner` directly.
 Dapp-runner is our reference implementation of the Golem Deploy model, able to take your application descriptor and connect to a Yagna service to first orchestrate deployment of all the components of your app and then supervise their state.

-Extensive information on running and installing the `dapp-runner` can be found in it README:
+Extensive information on running and installing the `dapp-runner` can be found in its README:

 [See dapp-runner on GitHub](https://github.com/golemfactory/dapp-runner/).

 ### dapp-manager

-While starting apps with the `dapp-runner` is the simplest and most straightforward way of starting and testing your dApps on Golem, it may become cumbersome when you wish to run multiple such apps at the same time.
+While starting apps with the `dapp-runner` is the simplest and most straightforward way of starting and testing your dApps on Golem, it may become cumbersome when you wish to run multiple apps at the same time.

 That’s where `dapp-manager` comes in - it makes it more convenient to launch multiple apps and monitor their states alongside.

-Again, for details on installation and running of `dapp-manager`, have a look at its documentation in the github repository:
+Again, for details on the installation and running of `dapp-manager`, have a look at its documentation in the github repository:

 [See dapp-manager on GitHub](https://github.com/golemfactory/dapp-manager/).